Professional Bike Fit Service

 A comfortable and efficient riding position is vital.
-It is important that your bike is properly set-up and adjusted.
-If your bike is adjusted to suit your particular body size and shape you will then feel more relaxed and will be able to ride longer distances with less effort.
+Your bike must be properly set up and adjusted.
+If your bike is adjusted to suit your particular body size and shape, you will then feel more relaxed and will be able to ride longer distances with less effort.
 The notes below are the most common settings that work.

 - The ball of your foot should be centred over the pedal axle.

-- Small feet and high cadence pedlars place the ball of your foot slightly behind centre.
+- Small feet and high cadence pedlars place the ball of your foot slightly behind the centre.

-- If you have clip-less pedals you can make this adjustment by clipping your shoes into the pedal and adjusting the cleat fixing bolts.
+- If you have clip-less pedals, you can adjust your shoes into the pedal and adjust the cleat fixing bolts.

 Set the saddle height the following way:

 - Sit on the saddle with the crank arm perpendicular to the ground and heel (shoes on) on the top of the pedal.